Butterflies for Kiri

 Butterflies for Kiri is a gentle testament to a child's determination and creativity, and like Kiri, children will be inspired to make their own origami butterflies.
 Easy-to-follow instructions are provided at the end of the story.

-Cathryn Falwell has written and illustrated many award-winning books for children, among them Lee & Low’s David’s Drawings, a Bank Street College Best Children’s Books of the Year, and Butterflies for Kiri, a “Choices” selection from the Cooperative Children’s Book Center.
-Falwell lives in Gorham, Maine, with her husband and their two sons.
-To find out more about Cathryn Falwell, visit her Web site: www.cathrynfalwell.com
+has written and illustrated many award-winning books for children, among them Lee & Low’s Rainbow Stew, David's Drawings, and Butterflies for Kiri, a “Choices” selection from the Cooperative Children’s Book Center.
+Falwell lives in Gorham, Maine, with her family.
+To find out more about Cathryn Falwell, visit her website: www.cathrynfalwell.com